paulthegeek/Project-Rho/README.md

 tends to enjoy monopolies around this data.
 To get around the problem I decided to build a scraper that would fill a database of all the new comics every Wednesday.
 There are a few issues that I ran into while building the scraper.
-The data that is returned looks something like a json object, but it's not valid for many reasons.
+The data that is returned looks something like a json object, but it's not valid.
+The two main reasons are:
+ 1. The data that is returned has extra commas, brackets, and square brackets in the wrong places
+ 2. Data inconsistencies

 # Solution
 To get around the problem I decided to build a scraper that would fill a database of all the new comics every Wednesday.
-From there endpoints where built to fuel a front end app I would like to write one day.
-There are a few issues that a ran into while building the scraper.
+From there endpoints were built to fuel a front end app I would like to build one day.
- 1. The data that is returned looks something like a json object, but it's not valid for many reasons.
- 2. Data inconsistencies

 # Code Tour